 Where results from at least three included studies could be quantitatively combined for each fibre type, a random effects meta-analysis of the intervention trial data was reported.
 A weighted mean difference was calculated (weighted by the inverse of the variance).
 All the results of studies were expressed as the difference in systolic and diastolic blood pressure in mmHg between study arms.

 Heterogeneity was presented as the proportion of total variation in study estimates that is due to between study heterogeneity (I2).[23]
 It is common to interpret I2 as being excessive where the value is in excess of 50 to 75%; we chose to use 75% as our cut off.[24]
 Where values were above this, a pooled estimate was reported but no conclusions were drawn.
 Small study effects such as publication bias were assessed using a funnel plot for all trials combined and for a specific fibre type if the number of studies exceeded ten.
 A broadly symmetrical funnel plot was taken to indicate no evidence of small study effects.
-Meta-regression was carried out on factors potentially contributing to heterogeneity including gender, weight status and dose response.
+Meta-regression was undertaken for factors potentially contributing to heterogeneity including gender, weight status and dose response.
 Dose response was analysed for total fibre intake as well as by individual fibre type for fibre categories with at least 3 results.

 Results